catshout/casisp-runtime/README.md

 ## Setup the Apache Camel runtime

 The foundation is a ready-to-run docker container based on [Apache Karaf 4.2.9](https://karaf.apache.org/) and [Apache Camel 3.4.4](https://camel.apache.org/).
-Once the pre-requisites are given you can move into the folder `docker` and start the container with (Windows):
+Once the pre-requisites are given you can move into the folder `bin` and start the container with (Windows):

 ````
 create-casisp.bat